yanchenglee98/tp/docs/UserGuide.md

 - Existing values will be updated to the input values.

-- You cannot edit a resident that will result in 2 residents with the same matriculation number, name or room number.
+- You cannot edit a resident that will result in 2 residents with the same matriculation number, room number, phone number or email address.

-- When editing student groups, the existing student groups of the resident will be removed.<br>For example, if John has basketball as a student group and is at index 1.
-So the command `edit 1 s/choir` will result in `basketball` being removed and replaced with `choir`.
+- When editing student groups, the existing student groups of the resident will be removed.<br>For example, suppose John has basketball as a student group and is at index 1.
+The command `edit 1 s/choir` will result in `basketball` being removed and replaced with `choir`.

 - You can remove all the resident’s student groups by typing `s/` without specifying any student groups after it.
 Old data will be overridden.